About the Post

 This woman is 9 bls (4kg) heavier – yet looks leaner, especially in the abdomen

-5 pounds of fat takes up THREE TIMES as much space as 5 pounds of muscle.
+5 pounds of fat takes up much more space than the same weight of muscle (approxomately twice as much).
 If you’re shedding fat and gaining muscle your weight might not change but your clothes will fit better and you’ll look trim and fit.

 And here is another picture of the same woman 2 years apart – in both she is 160lbs, yet looks far slimmer in the second photo with more muscle mass and less fat.
 Image is from this post: Body Composition: That ‘Last Five Pounds’, and How to Deal With ‘Problem Areas’